Luabee/Mixamo-Root/README.md

 # How to use:
 Install and enable the addon by downloading this repo as a zip file and directly importing it from the preferences menu.
-Once activate a 'Mixamo Root' panel should be visible in the Mixamo tab.
+Once activate a 'Mixamo Root' panel should be visible in the Mixamo tab (N key to show).
 Specify the folder with your Mixamo animations and import them into the file by pressing 'Import Animations'

 The file can also be run as a script under the blender scripting console, as long as you replace the path parameter in the main function with your animation library path.